dan-holmes/zombies/README.md

 # zombies
- Simple zombie game using HTML5 and JavaScript
+ Simple zombie game using HTML5 and JavaScript. <br />
  Written by Daniel Holmes